U.S. “war on terror” cost $5tn, who won?

 In fact, between 2001 and 2020 the Pentagon budget doubled.

 Where was that money invested?
-The Pentagon spent, at a time when Americans were suffering, upgrading its military equipment, buying new military hardware, and servicing others.
-This is despite the fact most of these military hardware were not being using in the “war on terror” but rather being deployed elsewhere.
+The Pentagon spent, at a time when Americans were suffering, upgrading its military equipment, buying new military hardware and servicing others.
+This is despite the fact most of this military hardware was not being used in the “war on terror” but rather being deployed elsewhere.

 This is where the former Secretary of Defense, Robert Gates, described the whole process as a “culture of endless money”.